synesthesiam/artwork/README.md

 artwork
 =======

-Some of my art (for some definition of art)
+Some of my art (for some definition of art).
+Thumbnails are linked to [Inkscape](http://inkscape.org/) SVG files.

 Gallery
 -------